 If the child you’re teaching is young or doesn’t have well developed fine motor skills, holding a hook properly can be really difficult.
 Finger crochet is a great alternative where you can teach the basic concepts of crochet without having to worry about holding the hook.
-(If you need a finger crochet refresher, Fiber Flux has a great video tutorial on finger crochet.)
+(If you need a finger crochet refresher, here’s my tutorial along with 8 free finger crochet patterns.)
 Once the child is a finger crochet master, it will be much easier to add a hook into the mix!

 4) Age (usually) matters

 While there are some crochet prodigies who pick up hooks and finish projects at very young ages, most young children lack the fine motor skill development to crochet comfortably with a hook.

 If you know a child expressing an interest in the crochet but having difficulty maneuvering the hook, consider other ways to expose them to yarn and keep them engaged until they develop the necessary dexterity.
 Besides finger crochet, try winding yarn into balls, playing Cat’s cradle, or wrapping yarn over popsicle sticks to make God’s Eyes.
 Another option is to let the child sit on your lap with your hands guiding theirs.